stars-and-signs/stars-and-signs/docs/core_rules/10-consequences.md

 ### **Vulnerability**

-If a Broken protagonist would suffer Despair, they instead gain one Wound for each Despair slot they would have filled.
-For example, a Broken protagonist suffering 8 Despair suffers 2 Wounds.
+If a Broken protagonist would suffer Despair, they instead gain a Wound with a number of ranks equal to the number of Despair slots they would have filled.
+The Wound is of the same type as the source of the Despair.
+For example, a Broken protagonist suffering 8 Despair from a physical source suffers a rank 2 Physical Wound.
+See Wounds below for more information.

 # Wounds

 Wounds represent the lasting repercussions of a protagonist reaching a breaking point, or suffering a lasting injury, trauma, or indignity.
 Unlike Despair, which models immediate strain, Wounds track enduring consequences.
 Wounds come in three types: Physical, Mental, or Social.

-Wounds are Temporary Negative Traits that can have a severity of Minor, Major, or Critical.
-Minor Wounds apply a \-1B Circumstance penalty to all Checks using Abilities of the same category as the Wound, as is typical for a Negative Trait.
-Major Wounds apply an additional \-1B Circumstance, for a total of \-2B.
-Critical Wounds apply \-3B Circumstance total.
+Wounds are Temporary Negative Traits that, like other such Traits, confer -1B Circumstance to Checks made using Abilities of the same type (Physical Wounds affect Checks made using Might, Grace, or Endurance Skills, for example).

+In addition to the typical features of a Trait and a type, each Wound possesses a rank of 1 or higher.
+Wounds confer an additional \-1B Circumstance for each rank above 1.
+For example, a rank 3 Mental Wound confers -3B Circumstance to Checks made using Mental Skills.

 Wounds remain until they are cleared.